Words have the power to both destroy and heal. When words are both true and kind, they can change our world.

 In late September 2016, UofT psychology professor Jordan B. Peterson (

-As a result of speaking out publically against transphobia and in favour of inclusion on campus, I endured several months of harassment from JBP and from his disciples and supporters.
-(Note: one epic loser is still at it, nearly a year later in August 2017!)
+As a result of speaking out publically against transphobia and in favour of inclusion on campus, I endured months of harassment from JBP and his disciples and supporters.
+(Note: one epic loser is still at it, over a year later in early 2018!)
 Attackers came at me via twitter, email, text message, and even telephone in the middle of the night.
 They posted many outright untruths, and anything they perceived as unflattering that they could find online.
 One of them even descended to making a neo-Nazi threat by quoting Adolf Hitler at me one day after the Trans Day of Remembrance.
 Other more vulnerable folks at UofT endured even worse harassment and abuse.
 UofT announced that police would investigate in mid-October when trans students were threatened.

-Later on, when UofT sponsored a Sat.19.Nov.
-Forum on Bill C-16 featuring JBP debating experts Brenda Cossman and Mary Bryson, I boycotted the event in favour of hanging out with trans students.
-I felt it was seriously bad trans allyship to (a) platform a known cis bigot one day before the annual Trans Day of Remembrance on 20.Nov., and (b) act as if trans human rights were up for debate in the first place - they weren't!
+Later on, when UofT sponsored a Sat.19.Nov.2016 Forum on Bill C-16 featuring JBP debating experts Brenda Cossman and Mary Bryson, I boycotted the event in favour of hanging out with trans students.
+I felt it was seriously bad trans allyship to (a) platform a known cis bigot one day before the annual Trans Day of Remembrance on Sun.20.Nov.2016, and (b) act as if trans human rights were up for debate in the first place.
+They weren't.
 JBP was full of false equivalences, post-truths, and desperate attempts to hang onto sixty year old theories about psychology and sociology.
 The world has moved past centring him and his kind, and he is beginning to understand that fact.
 His best strategy would be to upgrade his human decency circuits, not to insist that we must all go back to the 1950s.

 Follow up articles:-

-The very best part of this whole saga?
 On 15.Jun.2017, Bill C-16 protecting trans and gender nonconforming Canadians with federal human rights legislation passed its third reading in the Senate, and it attained royal assent on 19.Jun.2017.
 (This was five years to the day since royal assent was attained for Toby's Act, a.k.a.
 Bill C-33, in Ontario.)
-Jordan Peterson had testified against the federal Bill C-16 vociferously, doing his level best to spike it.
+JBP had testified against the federal Bill C-16 vociferously, doing his level best to spike it.
 Our trans, nonbinary, and gender nonconforming revenge is knowing that he was on the wrong side of history.
 Canada has moved on from considering his or his ilk's views on anything to be the default.